1A. Quick-start

 When loading the ADI cube above, we assumed all calibration and preprocessing steps were already performed.
 In particular, the star is assumed to be already centered in the images.
 If your data require additional calibration/preprocessing, check out tutorial 2.
 Pre-processing.

-IMPORTANT - VIP’s convention regarding star centering is: - for odd number of pixels along the x and y directions: the star centroid corresponds to the central pixel of the image; - for even number of pixels: the star centroid is located on coordinates (dim/2,dim/2) in 0-based indexing.
+• for odd number of pixels along the x and y dimensions: the star centroid should correspond to the central pixel of the image;

 1.2.1. median-ADI